sampsyo/cs6120/content/blog/2025-12-16-allo-xls-backend/_index.md

         ...
 ```

+We chose to implement this at the MLIR level.
+However, in hindsight a source-to-source transformation may have been easier.
+The key challenge is that Allo's `meta_if` constructs are compiled away before we see them; by the time our compiler receives the MLIR, the conditional code generation has already happened.
 The resulting MLIR contains separate functions for each grid position: `gemm_0_0`, `gemm_0_1`, `gemm_1_0`, `gemm_1_1`, etc. Each function has different code depending on which `meta_if` branch was selected for that `(i, j)` coordinate at compile time.
-The challenge of this approach was that we had to reverse-engineer the spatial structure and PE types from this unrolled representation by analyzing the behavior of each generated function.
+Thus, we have to pattern match the spatial structure and PE types from this unrolled representation by analyzing the behavior of each generated function.

-To solve this, we utilized pattern matching using `SystolicDetector.is_metaif_systolic()` method by searching for multiple `gemm_i_j` functions, functions containing multiply-accumulate logic (interior PEs), and functions with only loads or stream operations (edge handlers).
+We built the `SystolicDetector.is_metaif_systolic()` method by searching for multiple `gemm_i_j` functions, functions containing multiply-accumulate logic (interior PEs), and functions with only loads or stream operations (edge handlers).
 A meta-if systolic array is detected when there are ≥4 `gemm_i_j` functions and at least one contains MAC computation.
 The `MetaIfSystolicTranslator` analyzes each unrolled function to classify its role (MAC PEs, input loaders, and drain PEs).
 From the function names, we extract grid dimensions.
 We also extract the K loop bound from interior PE functions.
 Once we have this metadata, we plug this into the builder from Method 1.

 ## Challenges